MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 3. On LON-DC1, **Server Manager** automatically starts at boot-up.
 In **Server Manager**, select **Tools** in the upper-right menu bar, and in the drop-down menu, select **Group Policy Management.** Maximize the **Group Policy Management** window that appears.

 4. You want to edit the group policy that includes your organization's account lockout policy.
-If necessary, in the root console tree in the left-hand pane, expand **Forest:Adatum.com**, then expand **Domains**, and then expand **Adatum.com**.  <br/>
+If necessary, in the root console tree in the side pane, expand **Forest:Adatum.com**, then expand **Domains**, and then expand **Adatum.com**.  <br/>

 	‎Under **Adatum.com**, right-click on **Default Domain Policy** and then select **Edit** in the menu.

 5. Maximize the **Group Policy Management Editor** window that appears.

-6. In the **Default Domain Policy** tree in the left-hand pane, under **Computer Configuration**, expand **Policies**, expand **Windows Settings**, expand **Security Settings**, and then expand **Account Policies.**
+6. In the **Default Domain Policy** tree in the side pane, under **Computer Configuration**, expand **Policies**, expand **Windows Settings**, expand **Security Settings**, and then expand **Account Policies.**

 7. In the **Account Policies** folder, select **Account Lockout Policy**.

-8. As you can see in the right-hand pane, none of the smart lockout parameters have been defined.
+8. As you can see in the pane that appears, none of the smart lockout parameters have been defined.
 Instead of maintaining these lockout parameters in the Group Policy Management Editor, you're instead going to use the Microsoft Entra admin center.
 While you can use the Group Policy Management Editor, this method is typically used in on-premises Active Directory environments.
 We showed you this editor so that you could see this alternative.
 However, for organizations that strictly use cloud-based services like Microsoft 365, or who find using the Microsoft Entra admin center much more user-friendly than accessing the Group Policy Management Editor, using the **Microsoft Entra admin center** to assign corresponding values in the Entra ID context is preferrable. <br/>

 	Also keep in mind that the lockout behavior and customization options differ between the two methods.
 With the Group Policy Management Editor, you have more granular control over policy settings, including Account Lockout Threshold, Lockout Duration, and Reset Account Lockout Counter After.
 However, using this method requires familiarity with Group Policy and Active Directory administration.
 Conversely, the Account Lockout Policy in Microsoft Entra can't be customized as extensively.
 However, it’s easier to use, even though it lacks some of the fine-tuning options available in Group Policy. <br/>